-- They have an exaggerated sense of entitlement and are often demanding.
+- They have an exaggerated sense of entitlement and are often overly demanding.

-- They regard the opinion of friends and their friendships are of paramount importance.
+- They value the opinion of friends and their friendships are of paramount importance.

-- They are group ("gang) - oriestated, placing a high value on universal human rights.
+- They are group ("gang") - orientated, placing a high value on universal human rights.

 - They demand instant gratification.

 - They accept mentoring and coaching when it is done with respect and in strict confidence.

 - They seek cyber-relationships rather than “face-to-face” relationships.

 - They readily break a friendship if it does not meet their expectations and then move on to the next.

 - They insist on a balance between career, family and friends, but “play” is still of paramount importance.
 No distinct line is drawn between the various aspects of their lives, instead they rather seek complete integration. (e.g. working from home or working flexi-hours).